singnet/semantic-vision/experiments/opencog/pattern_matcher_vqa/README.md

 IMAGE feature extractor parameters:
 - --images IMAGESPATH - folder or .zip file which contains images; it can be downloaded from [visualqa.org](http://images.cocodataset.org/zips/val2014.zip) site
-- IMAGESPREFIX - file prefix to merge with image id and IMAGESPATH to get full file name; default is valid for val2014 dataset
+- --images-prefix IMAGESPREFIX - file prefix to merge with image id and IMAGESPATH to get full file name; default is valid for val2014 dataset

 ### Full list of parameters:
 ```